 Limited precision in darkness

 EMCCD technology is precise in low light imaging.
-Yet signal to noise ratios (SNR) are simply not sufficient to collect interpretable data in near total darkness conditions.
-This problem can be solved by getting rid of the excess noise factor.
+Yet signal-to-noise ratios (SNR) are insufficient to collect interpretable data in near total darkness conditions.
+This problem is solved by getting rid of the excess noise factor.
 However, extreme faint flux imaging faces another limiting factor, clock induced charges; as frame rates increase, it becomes the dominating source of noise.

 The darkest EMCCD ever

 The impact of clock induced charges and the amount of noise it generates decreases by implementing appropriate clocking of the sensor’s controller.
-With its innovative CCCP (CCD Controller for Counting Photons) controller, Nüvü Camēras offers sub-electron readout noise, therefore enabling photon detection with top quantum efficiency and charge transfer efficiency for conclusive results even in near total darkness conditions.
+With its innovative CCD Controller for Counting Photons, Nüvü Camēras offers sub-electron readout noise, therefore enabling photon detection with top quantum efficiency and charge transfer efficiency for conclusive results even in near total darkness conditions.

 Following: Direct links to referenced articles by Dr. Daigle, CTO at Nüvü Caméras, and the Canadian Space Agency presented during SPIE 2010 and SPIE 2012 meetings on the topic of High Energy, Optical and Infrared Detectors for Astronomy.